lcohnlab/PORPIDPipeline_Cluster-AC-2025/README.md

 # PORPIDpipeline_FH_Cluster
 FredHutch Rhino Cluster Install of PORPIDpipeline

 This install and scripts are edited to run on the FH cluster set up with Rhino.
-The original code exists in the MurrellGroup GitHub Page: **https://github.com/MurrellGroup/PORPIDpipeline**
+The code for the current version of the pipeline exists in the MurrellGroup GitHub Page: **https://github.com/MurrellGroup/PORPIDpipeline**

 # How To Run PORPID Pipeline